ErnestoArtigas/ie-gcs-undub/README.md

 - se_ev03_0580.bcstm = Capture Mode of Team Omega.
 - se_ev08_0260.bcstm = Ambient crowd.

 Because of the method of replacing only the sound file with regional prefix, the credits songs are not copied over the undubbed.

-This will be quickly fix.
+This method doesn't copy the credits cutscene's music and doesn't copy the music from the Japanese release.
+They are the same music, however the sound is lower in Japanese.
+When modding the game with this method, some voices can be too low because of the European music higher volume.

+These are the two methods I have in mind for fixing this problem :

+- Having a list of file to only replaces these ones.
+This would be the most time consuming method because of testing which files are needed.
+- Replace every audio file from the Japanese version to the European ones.
+This would be the slowest method because of the amount of files to replace, but would ensure you have the exact same volume between the Japanese and European version.
+It wouldn't fixe the 4 missing file in the European version though.

 ## Roots